wp-plugins/ultimate-auction/README.txt

 == Changelog ==
 = 1.0.3 =
 * Decimal Pricing is now possible.
+To make this work: Update your plugin to 1.0.3 & then deactivate & re-activate the plugin.

 = 1.0.2 =